 Since $T\times_Y(T\times_Y T)$ is a torsor under $f^*V$, there is a section $s\in H^0(T\times_Y T,f^*V)$ such that $\sigma_1+s=\sigma_2$ and by construction $s(t_1\times t_2)=0$ iff $t_1=t_2$.
 In other words, $s$ vanishes precisely on the the diagonal of $T\times_Y T$.

 Consider now the closed immersion $Z\times_Y Z\hookrightarrow T\times_Y T$.
-Suppose for contradiction that $f|_Z$ is not generically purely inseparable.
+Suppose to obtain a contradiction that $f|_Z$ is not generically purely inseparable.
 Then there is an irreducible component $C$ of $Z\times_Y Z$, which is not contained in the diagonal and such that $f|_C:C\to Y$ is dominant and hence surjective.

 Indeed, if $f|_Z$ is not generically purely inseparable, then there is by constructibility an open subset $U\subseteq Y$, such that for any closed point $u\in U$, there is a point $P(u)\in Z_u\times_u Z_u$ such that $P(u)$ is not contained in the diagonal of $Z_u\times_u Z_u$.
 Hence there is an irreducible component of $Z\times_Y Z$, which does not coincide with the diagonal and furthermore there is one, which dominates $U$ for otherwise not every $P(u)$ would be contained in an irreducible component of $Z\times_Y Z$.